Benji, backup me!¶

 - Small bandwidth requirements

-As only changed blocks are written to the backup target, a small connection is sufficient even for larger backups.
+As only changed blocks are written to the backup storage, a small connection is sufficient even for larger backups.
 Even with newly created block devices the traffic to the backup target is small, because these block devices usually contain mostly zeros and are deduplicated before reaching the target storage.

 - Support for a variety of backup storage targets